Fantom-Factory/openshift-fantom-quickstart/readme.md

 ### From a remote repository

-Most external pods are available publicly, usually from the [Fantom Repository][fantom-repo].
+Most external pods are available publicly, usually from the [Eggbox Pod Repository][fantom-repo].
 Here is a modified script that downloads and installs IoC from there:

 ```
 #!java